Developing or Revising Program Educational Goals

 - Implementing results locally & writing degree specifications.

 Faculty and staff are welcome to request support from CTAL to develop or revise program educational goals.
 These consultations may include briefings at faculty meetings, guided workshops, reviews of drafts, assistance in identifying examples and disciplinary resources, or other interactions and support services.
-We also offer some events and workshops that are specifically geared toward helping groups of faculty begin this work e.g., the Winter Institute on Learning in 2020 and 2021.
+In the 2022-2023 academic year, we will offer guided support series in the fall and spring semesters in addition to the Winter Institute on Learning in January.
+Self-guided modules are also available.